How Do Plug-In Hybrid Electric Cars Work?

 Electric traction motor: Using power from the traction battery pack, this motor drives the vehicle's wheels.
 Some vehicles use motor generators that perform both the drive and regeneration functions.

-Fuel tank (gasoline): Stores gasoline on board the vehicle until it's needed by the engine.
+Fuel tank (gasoline): This tank stores gasoline on board the vehicle until it's needed by the engine.

 Internal combustion engine (spark-ignited): In this configuration, fuel is injected into either the intake manifold or the combustion chamber, where it is combined with air, and the air/fuel mix is ignited by the spark from a spark plug.